Balochistan Fined For Slow Over-rate - UrduPoint

 Balochistan Fined For Slow Over-rate

-Balochistan have been fined PKR25,000 for a minimum over rate offence during their National T20 Cup final against Northern at Faisalabad’s Iqbal Stadium on Wednesday
+Balochistan have been fined Rs 25,000 for a minimum over rate offence during their National T20 Cup final against Northern at Faisalabad's Iqbal Stadium on Wednesday

-The Haris Sohail-led side was found to be two overs short of their target against Northern.
+The Haris Sohail-led side was found to be two overs short of their target against Northern, said a spokesman of the Pakistan Cricket Board here on Friday.

-Haris was charged for the violation of article 4.2 of Appendix 2 of the PCB Code of Conduct for Players and Player Support Personnel by the on-field umpires Ahmed Shahab and Asif Yaqoob.
+Haris was charged for the violation of article 4.2 of Appendix 2 of the PCB Code of Conduct for Players and Player Support Personnel by the on-field umpires Ahmed Shahab and Asif Yaqoob, he said.

 Haris pleaded guilty and accepted the sanction imposed by match referee Mohammad Javed.